 The CSO has annual events/opportunities, which include (but are not limited to):

 Southern California Law School Consortium Events:

-Please contact the Recruitment Manager for more information about these programs.
+Please contact the Recruiting Program Manager for more information about these programs.